-Researchers have shown that the most common mental health diagnoses associated with refugee populations include post-traumatic stress disorder (PTSD), major depression, generalized anxiety, panic attacks, and adjustment disorder.
+Researchers have shown that the most common mental healthh diagnoses associated with refugee populations include post-traumatic stress disorder (PTSD), major depression, generalized anxiety, panic attacks, and adjustment disorder.
 The incidence of diagnoses varies within various populations and their experiences.

-Statewide Refugee Mental Health Councils and Coalitions]
+Statewide Refugee Mental Health Councils and Coalitions

-- Mental Health Referral System
+- Charlottesville Refugee Mental Health Referral System

-- Fredericksburg Refugee Mental
+- Fredericksburg Refugee Mental Health Council

 - Greater Richmond Refugee Mental Health Council